wowthemesnet/mediumish-theme-jekyll/_posts/2019-10-26-UXPortofolio-BeginnerFAQs.md

 No.

 #### 10. While pursuing education in UX, I am doing case studies as part of it.
-How can I make it part of portfolio?s
+How can I make it part of portfolio?

-TODO : Still looking for an answer for this.
+Still looking for an answer for this.